 All digital cameras have a shutter which opens and closes.
 They all have a lens to focus the light on their sensors.
 They all have memory to store the data.
 Some cameras have built in memory.
 It is much better to have a camera with a removable memory card.
 This will give you the option of adding memory or changing your memory card if your first memory card gets full.

-Point and Shoot Camera.
-The point and shoot camera is the most popular digital camera used today to take digital photos.
+The point and shoot camera used to be the most popular digital camera used to take digital photos.
+They were the easiest to carry and all that you would have to do is point your camera and shoot.

 Most models have a zoom lens and have several different shooting modes to fit most picture taking situations.